 The Statement of Net Cost reports DCAA's gross and net costs by its two major service areas - forward pricing and incurred cost audits and other work.
-The presentation of the two major product lines
+The presentation of the two major product lines correlates to DCAA's performance standards and stretch goals as set forth in DCAA Director's Performance Plan with the DoD Comptroller.

-As of September 30, (Amounts in thousands) 2012 2011

-Intragovernmental Costs \$ 176,255 \$ 165,367

-Public Costs 441,040 423,737

-Total Costs \$ 617,295 \$ 589,104

-Intragovernmental Earned Revenue \$ (63,452) \$ (55,667)

-Public Earned Revenue - (8)

-Total Earned Revenue \$ (63,452) \$ (55,675)

-Net Cost of Operations \$ 553,843 \$ 533,429
+As of September 30, (Amounts in thousands) 2013 2012 Intragovernmental Costs Public Costs \$ 183,686 442,131 \$ 176,255 441,040 Total Costs \$ 625,817 \$ 617,295 Intragovernmental Earned Revenue Public Earned Revenue \$ (56,667) \$ (63,452) Total Earned Revenue \$ (56,667) \$ (63,452) Net Cost of Operations \$ 569,150 \$ 553,843

 The intent of the Statement of Net Cost is to provide gross and net cost information related to the amount of output or outcome for a given program or organization administered by a responsible reporting entity.
 Intragovernmental costs and revenue are related to transactions made between two reporting entities within the Federal Government.
 Public costs and revenue are exchange transactions made between the reporting entity and a nonfederal entity.
 DCAA is able to compare its trading partners within the Department of Defense and disclose any material differences identified.
 The amounts presented on the Statement of Net Cost are based on budgetary obligations, accruals, and collection and disbursement transactions.
 The information presented also includes data from non-financial feeder systems to capture payroll expenses.